Who We Are

 Niamh does something different every day but mostly loves dreaming up the future of Hospital Rooms.
 She builds projects, generates funding, monitors our impact and plans for the long term.
 Niamh is a curator who began her career on the front desk at Hauser & Wirth, worked for Nick Knight at SHOWstudio and has undertaken a variety of independent projects.
 She has always been fascinated by the ways in which the arts can drive social change.
 Niamh likes essay collections – a recent favourite is All We Can Save by Ayana Elizabeth Johnson and Katharine K Wilkinson.
 She likes getting blown around on the Cornish coast.

-Core Team
+Meet Our Core Team

 Alison Acampora